-Successful CLM involves carefully monitoring contracts for milestone dates, compliance, and any other important parameter.
+Successful CLM involves carefully monitoring contracts for milestone dates, compliance, and any other important parameters.
 This is where having contract management software in place can be useful.
-The software can act as your personal compliance team, making sure that you never leave out critical items.
+The software can help improve contract compliance, making sure that you never leave out critical items.

-A contract management program can make note of potential issues and risk level and bring them to the attention of your organization.
+A contract management program can make note of potential issues and risk levels and bring them to your attention.
 Tagging clause usage and taking collaborative notes is a great way to catch problems early on before they cost your company a lot of time, resources, and money to resolve.